geshan/geshan.github.com/posts/2020-09-07-vegeta-load-testing-primer-with-examples.md

 vegeta --version
 ```

-You should see a version number is displayed.
+You should see a version number displayed.

 ## Your first Vegeta load testing command